Skip to content ↓

 https://play.ttrockstars.com/?cb=1698320830025

+Parental engagement is an important part of the work we do to establish our learners as mathematicians.
 Below is the presentation from our recent parents and carers maths information event, where we welcomed guest speaker Luke Oaks, Boolean maths specialist to talk us through the mastery approach.
+It was an enjoyable evening and the parents attending went away with a clear understanding of how we teach maths in our school.

 Jesus says, “All things are possible if you believe.”
 Mark 9:23